shaondebnath/FoodApp/README.md

 I developed this app inspired by the tutorial project of "byProgrammer".
 Image and demo data is taken from there.
-But this project is structured in different way and also many other features such as google signin, search, Add to Favorite etc. have been added.
+But this project is structured in different way and also many other features such as google signin, search, Add to Favorite, Drawer navigator etc. have been added.